Bornholm: Sights and landmarks

 The island hosts examples of 19th- and early-20th-century architecture, and about 300 wooden houses in Rønne and Nexø, donated by Sweden after World War II, when the island was repairing damage caused by the war.

 The island is home to 15 medieval churches, four of which are round churches with unique artwork and architecture.
 The ancient site of Rispebjerg has remains of sun temples from the Neolithic and earthworks from the Iron Age.

 There are 14 European bison near Åkirkeby, attracting 100,000 visitors a year.

 Education

-Because of the dilapidated state of their buildings, all secondary educational facilities in Rønne, including adult evening classes, are being transferred to new facilities at Campus Bornholm in 2018.
-Campus Bornholm is a merger formed in June 2010 consisting of Bornholms Erhvervsskole (youth and adults), Bornholm High School (youth) and VUC Bornholm (adults), then occupying separate addresses.
+Because of the dilapidated state of their buildings, all secondary educational facilities in Rønne, including adult evening classes, were transferred to new facilities at Campus Bornholm in 2018.
+Campus Bornholm is an amalgamation of Bornholms Erhvervsskole (youth and adults), Bornholm High School (youth) and VUC Bornholm (adults).
 Learning institutions not part of this formalised collaboration will also be housed at Minervavej in Rønne.
 The building costs were over 300 million DKK (US$46.9 million (29 June 2018)).
 The A.P.
 Møller Foundation contributed a sum of 56 million DKK (US$8.76 million (29 June 2018)) to the project.